octorrent/aoctorrent/README.md

-# OcTorrent Android
+# SecTorrent Android

-This is the repository backing the official OcTorrent Android app.
+This is the repository backing the official SecTorrent Android app.